RobotLocomotion/drake/drake/examples/humanoid_controller/README.md

     * drake/examples/humanoid_controller/send_manipulation_plan_demo.cc

-The dummy plan generator takes 1 command line argument, and uses it to offset the right should pitch joint from its nominal position.
+The dummy plan generator takes 1 command line argument, and uses it to offset the right shoulder pitch joint from its nominal position.
 The offset in in radians.
 If no argument is supplied, it resets to the nominal posture.

 All three components communicate using LCM messages.
 To properly run this demo, you need to have Gurobi installed and have access to a fixed-license.
 See [the Drake Bazel documentation](http://drake.mit.edu/bazel.html?highlight=gurobi) for more details about building with Gurobi enabled.

+To build: (assuming in drake's root directory)

+    `$ bazel build --config gurobi //...`

 To run the demo: (assuming in drake's root directory)